chef/chef/docs/dev/design_documents/bootstrap_with_train.md

 We will also remove the following obsolete or unsupported behaviors:

-* `--prelease` flag - Chef hasn't been pre-released in quite some time.
+* `--prerelease` flag - Chef hasn't been pre-released in quite some time.
 * `--install-as-service` - For many years we have suggested users not run chef-client as a service due to memory leaks in long running Ruby processes.
 * `--kerberos-keytab-file` - this is not implemented in the WinRM gem we use, and so was passed through to no effect.